Zivid: Application

 The Zivid 3D color cameras and software are being used as the machine vision sub-system for a variety of autonomous industrial robot cells, collaborative robot cells and other industrial automation systems.

-The cameras are applied to tasks including random bin picking, pick-and-place, de-palletizing, assembly, packaging and quality inspection in a range of different manufacturing and logistics sectors.
+The cameras are applied to tasks including random bin picking, pick-and-place, de-palletizing, assembly, parcel handling and quality inspection in a range of different manufacturing and logistics sectors.

 Corporate identity

 The company name Zivid was derived by combining the English word ‘Vivid’, meaning very bright, clear and detailed, with the letter ‘Z’, the depth parameter in a 3D image.